Windower/Lua/addons/BuffDuration/Readme.txt

 * In buffDuration.lua more Etendables may be added if they can be extended by perpetuance, lightArts, tabula rasa or composure. perpetuance time extension is 2.5 currently. if you do not have the af3+2 hands you may edit it to 2 to get correct time.

-* I may be editing status.xml to a format much like Extend.xml for better parsing as currently i can guarrentee the occasional buff may cause an error. keep an eye out for this update. (it will require buffDuration to be updated too when this happens.)

 Abbreviation: //buffDuration